Stevertus/objD/README.md

 [//]: # (basics/widget)
 ## Widget
-A widget is the base element for basically everything in objectiveD.
+A widget is the base element for basically everything in objD.

 |property | |
 |--|--|